5 Best Outdoor Markets in the French Riviera (and a few tips)

 Below are a few suggestions for when you visit.

 Daily except for Mondays (as it’s replaced by the Antique Market).
-It starts early morning until about 1 pm.
+It starts early morning and until about 1 pm.

 This outdoor market attracts very large crowds during the summer months.